Taxes in Canada

 Get help to file your tax return

-Go to a Community Volunteer Income Tax Program Clinic (CVITP
+Go to a free Community Volunteer Income Tax Program (CVITP) Clinic

 When you go to a CVITP clinic be sure to take all your tax documents and let them know you are "an international student and a deemed resident in Canada for tax purposes".